hypnotic2402/iiitb_aclock/README.md

-# iiitb_digAClock -> Alarm Clock Implementation using Verilog
+# iiitb_aclock -> Alarm Clock Implementation using Verilog

 A digital clock with an alarm feature implemented using Verilog is presented in this paper.
 The clock design can be